Federal Perkins Loan Program

 Q: Are debt management strategies available?

-You must notify the SUNY SLSC of any changes in your name, address, phone number or employment situation.
-This will help to ensure that you are receiving all information pertaining to your loan.
+To help ensure that you receive all loan information timely, you must notify the SUNY SLSC of any changes in your name, address, phone number or employment situation.
 Read all information carefully and keep your loan records accurate and organized.
 Contact the SUNY SLSC immediately if you have trouble making payments.
 There may be additional repayment options available to you during times of difficulty.
 You should develop a budget to help you manage your debt including your student loan payments, credit card debt, and other living expenses.

 Q: Can I consolidate my loan?